kristjanbjarni/osd-subtitles/docs/howto.md

 ## Subtitle format.

-There is currently support for [SRT], [SSA] and [WebVTT] subtitle formats.
+There is currently support for [SSA], [SRT] and [WebVTT] subtitle formats.

-- `SRT` is a very simple one line text with all values combined.
-This format does not include any positioning or symbols, but is widely supported.
 - `SSA` format includes positioning, unicode symbols, font and font size.
 This format can be used for example to burn subtitles into video using [FFmpeg].
 The font name is dependent on what fonts are available on the system, so I would recommend to use any one of these standard fonts: `Arial`, `Arial Black`, `Tahoma`, `Times New Roman` and `Verdana`.
+- `SRT` is a very simple one line text with all values combined.
+This format does not include any positioning or symbols, but is widely supported.
 - `WebVTT` format includes positioning and unicode symbols.
 This format is widely supported for web videos.
 - `WebVTT (YouTube)` is the same as the WebVTT format but includes different positioning since YouTube doesn't implement the WebVTT standard correctly.